thomasschafer/tomschafer.com/blog_posts/sleeping-beauty.md

 Suppose you were among those approached.
 Which would you choose?

 I would choose tails every time, and I think most rational people would too.
-Indeed, if this experiment was repeated 10 times and all participants followed this logic, we'd expect that 5000 of them would be better off and only 5 would leave with nothing.
+Indeed, if this experiment was repeated 10 times and all participants followed this logic, we'd expect that 5000 of them would be better off and only 5 would leave with nothing, with the entire group becoming wealthier in total provided that they accepted odds of at least 1:1000 (that is, odds ensuring that a wager of £10 would yield at least a penny in winnings if correct, and the forfeit of the entire £10 wager if incorrect).
+Translated back to the original problem, Sleeping Beauty would be better off choosing tails and should be willing to bet on this fact with odds of at least 1:2.

 Given the chance, I'd take the money rather than arguing over semantics.
 As any good mathematician would say, QED.